oudream/RobWork/doc/sphinx/manual/programming_conventions.rst

    using namespace rw::models; //Namespace for WorkCell included by #include<rw/models/WorkCell.hpp>
    using namespace rw::kinematics; //Namespace for Frame included by #include <rw/kinematics/Frame.hpp>

 All classes related to the RobWorkStudio package are placed in a namespace rws.
-All classes related to RobWorkHardware are in the namespace rwhw;

 Libraries
 =========